 Students should make arrangements for doctor/dental appointments during a time of the school day when you do not have a class.
 If this is not possible, try to make arrangements at the beginning or near the conclusion of the school day so as to cause as little loss of class time as possible.
 If, however, this cannot be arranged, students will be excused for such purposes.
 Bring a note into the office before 7:30 a.m.
-Your name will be placed on the attendance bulletin.
 Sign out in the office before you leave.
 Upon return from your appointment, you will need to furnish written verification from the doctor/appointment.
 If you do not have this verification, the absence will be considered unexcused until proper verification is given to the attendance office within forty-eight (48) hours.